awsdocs/amazon-elasticache-docs/doc_source/redis/Endpoints.md

    1. Right\-click the highlighted endpoint, then choose **Copy** from the context menu\.

    The highlighted endpoint is now copied to your clipboard\.
+For information on using the endpoint to connect to a node, see [Connecting to Nodes](nodes-connecting.md)\.

 A Redis \(cluster mode disabled\) primary endpoint looks something like the following\.
 There is a difference depending upon whether or not In\-Transit encryption is enabled\.